-Dropshipping provides business owners with an easy way to expand product offerings and give customers more options.
+Dropshipping provides business owners with an easy way to expand their product offerings and give customers more options.
 If folks are browsing your site for a product and don’t find exactly what they want, they may leave and shop elsewhere.
-With dropshipping, you can add more of the products that customers are searching for and entice them to spend with you.
+With dropshipping, you can add more of the products customers are searching for and entice them to spend with you.

 Reduced operating costs